maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 ### Results and Conclusion

-- **Observed Precision Difference (Y - X)**: **-0.0004**
+- Observed Precision Difference (Y - X): 0.0000

-- **P-value**: **0.5400**
+- P-value: 0.7610

-The observed precision difference between the two groups was extremely small and not statistically significant, with a p-value of 0.5400.
-As a result, we **fail to reject the null hypothesis**, meaning that we **do not find evidence of unfairness** in model performance between teams that secured the first dragon and those that did not.

-This suggests that the model performs **equally well across both groups**, at least in terms of precision.
-While fairness should always be considered in deployment, the results here indicate no immediate concern based on this dimension of in-game performance.
+The fairness analysis shows that the precision of the model is nearly identical between teams that secured the first dragon and those that did not.
+With an observed precision difference of 0.0000 and a p-value of 0.7610, we fail to reject the null hypothesis.
+This means we do not have sufficient evidence to conclude that the model is unfair.
+The results suggest that the final Random Forest model treats both groups fairly with respect to the firstdragon feature.